outsidedav/swift/app_launch/mobile_applaunch.md

 7. Click **Update** Status.

-8. Update your app to include the newly created attributes and feature codes in your iOS or Android App.
+8. Update your app to include the newly created attributes and feature codes in your iOS App.

 9. The feature is now ready to be used.